Asset Tracking Software Development

 Yes.
 Most asset tracking projects involve integrating with an existing system: a fleet management platform, CMMS (computerised maintenance management system), ERP, or warehouse management system.
 We scope the integration based on what the existing system exposes via API or database.
 Common integrations include pushing location and utilisation data to fleet management platforms, creating maintenance work orders in CMMS based on asset usage thresholds or condition alerts, and syncing asset inventory data with ERP for accurate asset register management.
 Where existing systems don't expose integration-friendly APIs, we build middleware layers that bridge the gap.

-A focused asset tracking system -- one asset type, one tracking technology, real-time map, geofencing alerts, and basic utilisation reporting -- typically runs $25,000--$70,000.
-Platforms covering multiple asset types, indoor and outdoor tracking, maintenance scheduling integration, and multi-site inventory management run higher.
-Cost depends on tracking technology complexity, asset count, number of sites, integration requirements, and the depth of analytics and reporting.
-We scope every project before pricing and deliver a fixed-cost proposal.
+A first module, one asset type and one tracking technology, with a live map, geofencing alerts, and basic utilisation reporting, starts around $25,000.
+A multi-asset platform with indoor and outdoor tracking, maintenance scheduling integration, and multi-site inventory management grows to $70,000 and up over later phases.
+Cost depends on tracking technology, asset count, number of sites, integration requirements, and the depth of analytics.
+We scope every project before pricing and give you a fixed-cost proposal.

 Work with us